The first day of Mechanical and Aerospace Engineering class can be normal, maybe even tedious.

 Buoyed by his professor's boldness, the student, also a resident assistant, identified himself as a Christian at his dorm that night.
 In return, his peers opened up about their own spiritual lives.

-Buff is one of many professors in California's Bay Area who meet with John Walkup, a staff member with Faculty Commons, a ministry of Campus Crusade for Christ for university professors.
+Buff is one of many professors in California's Bay Area who meet with John Walkup, a staff member with Faculty Commons, a ministry of Cru for university professors.

 As a professor emeritus, John recognizes the difficulties Christian professors face in today's mostly secular schools, yet he wants them to consider their legacy apart from careers.